Bomb 3 Ingredient Quick Pickled Jalapeños

 Dice up your garlic (or slice thinly) and add that to the jar along with the pepper.

-Slice your jalapeños thinly, and fill the jar with those.
-Spicier products include more seeds, less spicy they get omitted.
-This isn’t a super sound rule, sometimes the pepper is just out of this world spicy!
+Slice your jalapeños as thin or as thick as you like, and fill the jar with them.
+Want them spicier?
+Include more seeds.
+Less spicy, they get taken out.
+Kitchen style, not mafia style.
+This isn’t a real good rule, sometimes the pepper is just out of this world spicy!

 Add water, vinegar, and salt to your cook pot and bring to a boil.

-When boiling, add in sugar and boil for a few minutes longer.
+When boiling, add in sugar and boil for a few minutes longer with lid on.

-Fill your jar and screw the lid on tight.
-Allow to sit on the counter until the jar reaches room temperature.
+Fill your jars and screw the lid on tight.
+Allow to sit on the counter until the jar reaches room temperature, then refrigerate!
+They will be ready next morning in an omelet or in an egg sandwich.
+Yum!
+Are breakfast nachos a thing?

 What’s that?
-Someone you love likes jalapenos?
-Make these with or for them.
+Someone you love likes pickled jalapenos?
+Make these with them!
 Show them that you care.
 Food brings us closer together and you need to honor that in your life.